 Recent research suggests that diabesity is characterized by chronic, low-grade inflammation and a continuous stimulation of the innate immune system.
 The inflammatory state that accompanies diabesity is not associated with infection or other traditional signs of autoimmunity, and seems to have its own unique features.

-If diabesity is an autoimmune, inflammatory disease, the next obvious question is “what causes it?”
-In a nutshell, the answer is the modern, western lifestyle.
 Studies clearly show that the incidence of diabesity accompanies its adoption around the world.
 The features of this lifestyle that have been implicated include:

 - Dietary toxins (primarily refined wheat, fructose and industrial seed oils);